project-janus-3/project-janus.github.io/index.md

 ### Github Organization

-Access to the Githuv Organization can be accessed here: [link](https://github.com/project-janus-3)
+Access to the Github Organization can be accessed here: [link](https://github.com/project-janus-3)

 ### Team Contract